-Prolotherapy is a procedure where a natural irritant is injected into the soft tissue of an injured joint.
+Prolotherapy is a procedure that involves injecting a natural irritant into the soft tissue of an injured joint.
 Supporters believe that it may provide significant relief for joint or back pain.

 The disruption to the lives of those who experience joint and back pain can be serious.
 From missed work to decreased mobility, the impact of back and joint pain can affect nearly every aspect of someone’s life.